Mouza Talib

-Mouza Talib is a village in District Chiniot on Chak Jhumra road, Punjab, Pakistan.
-It is in Tehsil Chiniot's Union Council # 13 and is 8-km away from the Faisalabad to Pindi Bhattian Motorway M3 Sahianwala Interchange.
-Its Latitude is 31° 41' 28.08"N, and Longitude is 73° 0' 59.49"E. The people of Talib use M3 to commute as it is 140 kilometers away from Lahore and 30 kilometers away from Faisalabad.
+Mouza Talib is a village in District Chiniot, Punjab, Pakistan.
+Located on Chak Jhumra Road, it is Chiniot Tehsil's Union Council # 13 and 8 km away from Faisalabad-Pindi Bhattian Motorway's (M3) Sahianwala Interchange.
+Its latitude is 31° 41' 28.08"N, and longitude is 73° 0' 59.49"E. Via M3, Talib is 140 kilometers from Lahore and 30 kilometers from Faisalabad.
 Nearby towns are Chak Jhumra, Chiniot, Sargodha, Lalian, Bhawana, Rabwah (Chenab Nagar), Faisalabad and Pindi Bhattian.
 By road, Talib is connected to Barnala, Chak Jhumra, and Chiniot.

 The most famous things in Talib are Darbar Baba gard Ali, Canal Bridge, Government Primary school for Boys Girls and Government Middle school for girls.

 Before 1947

 Mouza Talib' was inhabited by two young men from the Khokhar clan during Raja Ranjit Singh's rule over Punjab, they got married in a nearby locality and the population rose in the following years.
 Before the independence of Pakistan in 1947 era when India was a British colony Hindu Khatri were also living in the village and most of them were land lords with control over business and agriculture, and their terms with the Muslim community were not good, for instance, Muslims had to slaughter cows or bulls on their marriages by ensuring Hindus were out of sight to avoid any possible fight.